All You Need To Know About Cleaning With Castile Soap

 bar of soap beside sink

-Castile soap is a cleaning agent.
+The short answer is no. Castile soap is a cleaning agent.
 It acts as a surfactant.
 This means that when you wipe a surface with soap and water, it removes dirt and grease, as well as germs and bacteria from surfaces.
-Like most cleaning agents, these surfactants don’t kill germs – it just allows you to wipe them away.
+Like most cleaning agents, these surfactants don’t kill germs – they just allow you to wipe them away.

 Soap and water are generally enough to clean most of your home and keep you and your family healthy.
 Public health bodies recommend that soap and water are effective when washing our hands to prevent spreading germs.
 The same is true of our homes.